Eamonn O'Hara: Playing career

-In January 2013, O Hara announced he would be taking a break from inter-county football due to work commitments, though suggested he would return some day.
+In January 2013, O'Hara announced he would be taking a break from inter-county football due to work commitments, though he suggested he would return some day.
 In May 2013, RTÉ announced him as an addition to their GAA analysis panel.
-He predicted that Galway would beat Mayo and Sligo would beat London and that Sligo and Galway would meet in the Connacht Final.
-In the end Mayo saw off Galway and London defeated Sligo.
+He predicted that Galway would beat Mayo and Sligo would beat London, and that Sligo and Galway would meet in the Connacht Final.
+In the end, Mayo saw off Galway, and London defeated Sligo.

 O'Hara later announced his retirement from inter-county football and said, "while Gaelic football has been, and continues to be a massive part of my life, I believe after nearly two decades wearing the Sligo jersey, the time is right for me to step aside.
 I do so knowing that I was very privileged to have played for my county, my province and my country."

 Punditry

-No sooner had O'Hara landed his bottom into Joe Brolly's armchair at Montrose than his old team Sligo were off to London for their routine quarter-final holiday, Leitrim lying in wait in the semi-final when Sligo had their opening Connacht Championship match of 2013 out of the way.
-It proved to be their only match of Championship 2013.
-Sligo lost to London, giving The Exiles their first Connacht Championship victory since 1977 and the second in their history.
-With RTÉ concentrating on more important matters – the live big game of the day was reigning All-Ireland Champions Donegal's dismantling of Tyrone – O'Hara launched a stinging tirade at his former manager Kevin Walsh on national television and told him to resign.
-He gave his inside view of the chaos affecting the county as Pat Spillane peered down his nose over O'Hara's right shoulder, baffled at the news that a county like Sligo could be in an even worse state than Kerry.
+In 2013, Sligo's Gaelic football team encountered a notable setback in the Connacht Championship.
+During a national television appearance, former team member O'Hara voiced his dissatisfaction with the team's performance and publicly called for the resignation of the team's manager at the time, Kevin Walsh.
+The team's campaign in the championship commenced with a match against London, which resulted in a defeat for Sligo.
+This loss had historic implications as it marked London's first Connacht Championship victory since 1977, only the second such victory in their history.

+While O'Hara expressed his concerns on live television, the broader sports coverage predominantly focused on other significant matches of the day.
+Most notably, the reigning All-Ireland Champions, Donegal, triumphed over Tyrone in a high-profile encounter.
+Pat Spillane, a well-known sports analyst, shared the studio with O'Hara and expressed his surprise at the tumultuous state of affairs within the Sligo county team, highlighting the unexpected contrast with the traditionally strong footballing county of Kerry.

 Then O'Hara called Walsh "crazy."

 Former Armagh footballer Oisín McConville said O'Hara was out of line with his outburst and pointed out that most teams, apart from those to have played in that year's All-Ireland final, go back training in November.
 Following defeat to Derry in the next game and elimination from the Championship, Walsh resigned as Sligo boss.

-Management career
+Managerial career

 O'Hara has managed his club Tourlestrane.

+He led his club to five consecutive Sligo Senior Football Championship titles.
+He then led Mohill to two consecutive Leitrim Senior Football Championship titles.
+While managing Roscommon GAA club Boyle, in July 2025, he was ratified as joint manager of the Sligo senior footballers with Dessie Sloyan.